-The five minuets in this string sampler (the same minuet, arranged in five keys) come from a violin tutor written in 1741 by Robert Crome entitled: The Fiddle New Model’d, or a Useful Introduction for the Violin, Exemplify’d with familiar Dialogues.
+The five minuets in this string sampler (the same minuet, arranged in five keys) come from a violin tutor written in c.1735 by Robert Crome entitled: The Fiddle New Model’d, or a Useful Introduction for the Violin, Exemplify’d with familiar Dialogues.
+Crome used his minuets for instructional purposes: to show violin finger patterns in different keys.
+He also provided finger placement assistance through fingerboard illustrations.
 Crome explained why he felt the need to write his violin method book:

 The Fiddle is a difficult Instrument to learn because there are no fix'd Places to stop the Fingers on; for when a scholar is taught to play in one Key, beginning in another Key alters the situation of the Fingers so much that we in a manner undo all we were doing before. . .
 I have drawn a Scale for every practical Key, by representing the Finger Board of the Fiddle with strings and placing Spots thereon, to show where the Fingers should be put to stop each Note in tune, and though the scholar can't at first stop with Exactness, he will see where the Fingers should be put.
 Though I am satisfy'd these Scales will be of great use for stopping in Tune, nevertheless we must depend on the Ear as Umpire.